 Criminal Record Checks - Updated February 2021

 TCYBA requires ALL head coaches and assistant coaches who have graduated high school to have a valid and current criminal record check (CRC) on file.
 Assistant coaches who have not yet graduated high school do not need to provide a CRC.
-Your CRC will be valid for two (2) years.
+Your CRC will be valid for three (3) years.

 TCYBA is enrolled and registered with the Criminal Records Review Program (CRRP), allowing you to obtain your CRC electronically (eCRC).
 Most individuals will be able to use the eCRC system but there are circumstances when an individual cannot use the online method and will then be required to complete the request in person at their local police detachment.